ckyegon/alx-low_level_programming/0x14-bit_manipulation/README.md

-This project is all about bit manipulation
+This project covers all about bit manipulation:
+-Binary to decimal
+-Decimal to binary
+-Hexadecimal to Decimal